 - Rewards for referrals.
 Referrals reward both the urge for millennials to engage with their network and the desire for value.
 Companies have found great success with referral programs for their millennial customers.

 - Low barrier to entry.
 If it takes longer than a minute on a smartphone to join a loyalty program, millennials might falter.
 Your loyalty program should ideally have an app.
 If not, it needs to be optimized for mobile users.
 A simple email and password should get them in.
-When you want to gather more data, consider having a prompt that pops up later to add more of their details to your program.
+And when you want to gather more data, consider having a prompt that pops up later to add more of their details to your program.

 The more time and energy you put into your loyalty program, the more returns you’re going to see.
 81% of millennials say that their membership to a loyalty program increased their spending with that particular brand.